connorchewning/swe-extractor/README.md

 # swe-extractor
-A Marimo based app package with pixi to read raster files and export a binary version based on a user defined threshold.
+A Marimo based app packaged with pixi to read raster files and export a binary version based on a user defined threshold.

 # Quick Start
-There are two ways to install and run the swe-extractor app.
+There are two ways to install and run the swe-extractor app:

-## Pixi (Recomended)
+## Option 1: Pixi (Recomended)

 1) If not already installed, install pixi: https://github.com/prefix-dev/pixi